pbiecek/pbiecek.github.io/_pages/about.md

 ## Short Bio

 Przemysław Biecek, PhD, is a Full Professor at both the Warsaw University of Technology and the University of Warsaw, specializing in mathematical statistics, machine learning, and explainable artificial intelligence (XAI).
-He leads the [MI2.AI](https://MI2.AI) group (read "M-I-square"), which focuses on developing tools and methods for responsible machine learning, with applications spanning biomedicine, computational oncology, space technologies, and other frontier domains.
+He leads the [MI2.AI](https://MI2.AI) group, which focuses on developing tools and methods for responsible machine learning, with applications spanning biomedicine, computational oncology, space technologies, and other frontier domains.

 Among his most notable contributions are the [DrWhy.AI](https://drwhy.ai) framework and the DALEX package, widely used for model interpretability, validation and control.
 His research bridges statistical rigor with real-world impact, aiming to improve human decision-making through transparent, trustworthy AI systems.